d2s/Documentation/_posts/2018-04-10-Changelog.md

 ## MacOSX 10.14 Mojave beta

 I have installed [MacOSX 10.14 Mojave beta](/Mojave) for test and compiling RsyncOSX with Xcode 10 beta.
 The Dark Mode of MacOSX Mojave is quite exiting.
-If you are testing MacOSX Mojave beta and want to test the Dark Mode on RsyncOSX you might [download](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.3.7) the apps compiled with Xcode 10 beta.
-The apps are for **test only**.

 ## Version 5.3.7